Edit Nonfiction Books

 - The proofreader (or copy editor) looks at what IS there.
 In other words, this person will fix typos, correct grammar, and adjust the punctuation in your manuscript.
 He or she may break up run-on sentences and may offer helpful suggestions.

 - The content editor looks at what is there – and what is NOT there.
-For example, when you make a point in your manuscript, is it complete or does it need more explanation to connect the dots?
-Alternatively, do some points get bogged down and need to be tightened?
-And this is important: Does a clear theme or takeaway resonate throughout your manuscript?
+For example, when you make a point in your manuscript, is it clear or does it need more explanation to fully complete the thought?
+Alternatively, do some points get bogged down with too much unnecessary detail?
+And this is important: Does a clear theme or takeaway message resonate throughout your manuscript?
 The content editor relentlessly pursues clarity, energy, and momentum.
 The goal is to keep the reader engaged.
 Let’s keep the reader reading!

 Are you writing a business book or personal memoir?